COVID-19 represents a significant challenge both here in Australia and internationally.

-The STS Commemorative Grants program is designed to preserve Australia’s wartime heritage and to involve people throughout the nation in a wide range of projects and activities that highlight the service and sacrifice of Australia’s servicemen and women in wars, conflicts and peace operations, and promote appreciation and understanding of the role that those who served have played in shaping the nation.
+The Saluting Their Service (STS) Commemorative Grants program is designed to preserve Australia's wartime heritage and to involve people throughout the nation in a wide range of projects and activities that highlight the service and sacrifice of Australia's servicemen and women in wars, conflicts and peace operations, and promote appreciation and understanding of the role that those who served have played in shaping the nation.

-- Community Commemorative Grants (CCG) - Grants up to a maximum of $4,000 are available for community-based commemorative projects and activities.
+- Community Grants (STS-CG) — Grants up to a maximum of $10,000 are available for community-based commemorative projects and activities.
 This includes, for example, the building of community memorials and the preservation of wartime memorabilia that is significant locally but is not necessarily nationally significant.

-For a list of STS grants that have been approved see the Approved grants page.
+For a list of STS grants that have been approved see Grant Awards on GrantConnect and type the following phrase into the advanced search field: Saluting Their Service.